 2 teaspoons pure vanilla extract

 1 cup (2 sticks) unsalted butter, softened to room temperature

 pinch of Kosher or sea salt

-In a large mixing bowl, combine flour, cornstarch, sugar, baking powder, and salt.
-Sift together four times.
-Do not skip this step.
+Make the cupcakes.
+In a medium mixing bowl, whisk together flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

-Cake will keep covered at room temperature for up to three days, or in the refrigerator for up to a week.
+Leftover cupcakes will keep covered at room temperature for a few days or in the refrigerator for up to a week.